intel/ai-reference-models/docs/image_segmentation/tensorflow/Tutorial.md

    ```
 3. Run the Python script `launch_benchmark.py` with the pretrained model and BraTS dataset.
    The `launch_benchmark.py` script can be treated as an entry point to conveniently perform out-of-box high performance inference on pretrained models trained of popular topologies.
-   The script will automatically set the recommended run-time options for supported topologies, but if you choose to set your own options, refer to full of available flags and a detailed explanation on `launch_benchmark.py` script here.
+   The script will automatically set the recommended run-time options for supported topologies,
+   but if you choose to set your own options, refer to full of available flags and a detailed explanation on `launch_benchmark.py` script [here](/docs/general/tensorflow/LaunchBenchmark.md).
    This step will automatically launch a new container on every run and terminate.
-Go to the Step 4 to interactively run the script on the container.

    **Real-time Inference** and **Maximum Throughput Inference** (batch_size=1 for both)